There’s nothing sweeter than the moment your baby eventually dozes off after an eternity of rocking and singing.

 God knows you need it.

 Don’t worry.
-I’m here to help you identify the reasons behind this issue and provide guidance on lengthening your baby’s short naps.
+I’m here to help you identify the reasons behind this issue and guide lengthening your baby’s short naps.

 Why does my baby only take 30-minute naps?

 Before diving deep into the reasons why your baby takes catnaps only, let me tell you what counts as a short nap for babies.

 Any nap that lasts shorter than one sleep cycle, 45 minutes for babies, is short.
 Some babies take short naps and wake up well-rested, while others get irritable, fussy, and restless.

 If your baby falls into the second category, you need to get to the bottom of the problem.

 Let’s look at the possibilities to figure out why your baby won’t take a long nap.

 - Consider your baby’s age.
 For the first 4 months, it’s normal for babies to take short naps that can last from 20 minutes to 2 hours.
 Naps start to get longer once babies reach 5 months of age.